 About New Visions for Public Schools

-For nearly three decades, New Visions for Public Schools has been a driving force for improvement to New York City’s public education system.
+For over three decades, New Visions for Public Schools has been a driving force for improvement to New York City’s public education system.
 Founded in 1989, our mission is to ensure that all New York City public school students, regardless of race or economic class, have access to a high-quality education that prepares them for the rigors of college and the workforce.
-New Visions developed the course map for a High School Biology course designed to NGSS, and this first unit of the course, in partnership with New York City public school teachers and scientists from Rockefeller University and NYU.
+New Visions developed the course map for a High School Biology course designed for the NGSS, and this third unit of the course, in partnership with New York City public school teachers and other collaborators.
+Learn more about curriculum co-design partners here.

 Science Discipline: Life Science